jometzg/arc-demo/README.md

 **Run data services anywhere** - Get automated patching, upgrades, security and scale on-demand across on-premises, edge and multicloud environments for your data estate.

 ## This demonstration Scope
 This demonstration is only focussed around the first feature which is to allow governance across environments.
+It illustrates how a remote VM can be managed in Azure via Arc.

+## Prerequisites
+1. An Azure account (of course)
+2. A test AWS account (can be a free trial one)
+3. Some basic bash and command line skills

 ## Steps
 ### Find the Arc feature in the portal